MicrosoftDocs/entra-docs/docs/identity/users/groups-settings-cmdlets.md

 > [!IMPORTANT]
 > Some settings require a Microsoft Entra ID P1 license.
 For more information, see the [Template settings](#template-settings) table.

-For more information on how to prevent non-administrator users from creating security groups, set `Set-MsolCompanySettings -UsersPermissionToCreateGroupsEnabled $False` as described in [Set-MSOLCompanySettings](/powershell/module/msonline/set-msolcompanysettings).
+For more information on how to prevent non-administrator users from creating security groups, set the `AllowedToCreateSecurityGroups` property to False as described in [Update-MgPolicyAuthorizationPolicy](/powershell/module/microsoft.graph.identity.signins/update-mgpolicyauthorizationpolicy).

 Microsoft 365 groups settings are configured using a Settings object and a SettingsTemplate object.
 Initially, you don't see any Settings objects in your directory, because your directory is configured with the default settings.
 To change the default settings, you must create a new settings object using a settings template.
 Settings templates are defined by Microsoft.
 There are several different settings templates.
 To configure Microsoft 365 group settings for your directory, you use the template named "Group.Unified".
 To configure Microsoft 365 group settings on a single group, use the template named "Group.Unified.Guest".
 This template is used to manage guest access to a Microsoft 365 group.

-The cmdlets are part of the Azure Active Directory PowerShell V2 module.
-For instructions how to download and install the module on your computer, see the article [Azure Active Directory PowerShell Version 2](/powershell/azure/active-directory/overview).
-You can install the version 2 release of the module from [the PowerShell gallery](https://www.powershellgallery.com/packages/AzureAD/).
+The cmdlets are part of the [Microsoft Graph PowerShell](/powershell/microsoftgraph/) module.
+For instructions how to download and install the module on your computer, see [Install the Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/installation).

 [!INCLUDE [Azure AD PowerShell migration](../../includes/aad-powershell-migration-include.md)]